Know someone who'd love this clip?

 Added

-The unbridled energy of Tommy Chong's stand-up act in 1978 is a breath of fresh air, a time capsule that captures the raw humor and irreverence of two counterculture icons at the height of their powers.
-This footage, recorded live at Spanky's comedy club, is a rare gem that offers a glimpse into the early days of home video and the creative process behind Cheech and Chong's groundbreaking film, Up in Smoke.
+The raw, unbridled energy of Cheech and Chong's stand-up act in 1978 is a time capsule of counterculture humor that still holds up today.
+This footage, recorded at Spanky's comedy club just after the duo completed filming Up in Smoke, is a rare gem that offers a glimpse into the irreverent spirit of the late 1970s.

 Curated from public records and music databases.